minecraftforum/rules-archive/rules/other_platforms/rules.markdown

     Please do not encourage or detail how to perform modifications to the Minecraft: Xbox Edition game as modifications of the game is against [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).

-* __Do not post update threads__

-    Threads requesting dates on when a certain update is to be released are not allowed.
-They are considered to be spamming the section as they have discussion value.
-Such threads will be locked for redundancy.

 ### Creations

 * Titles must describe the creation